root-project/root/README/ReleaseNotes/v624/index.md

 - `TTree` now supports the inclusion of leaves of types `long` and `unsigned long` (and therefore also `std::size_t` on most systems) also for branches in "leaflist mode".
 The corresponding leaflist letters are 'G' and 'g'.
 - when looping over a `TTree` with a friend with a larger number of entries, `TTreeReader` now ends the event loop when the entries in the _main_ `TTree` are exhausted, consistently with other interfaces.
 See [#6518](https://github.com/root-project/root/issues/6518) for more details.
+- `TTreeProcessorMT::SetMaxTasksPerFilePerWorker` is now deprecated in favor of the more flexible and newly introduced `TTreeProcessorMT::SetTasksPerWorkerHint`.
+See the relevant entries in our reference guide for more information.

 ## RDataFrame